 Some workshops and programs can help with job skills, money management, landlord/tenant law, nutrition, and accessing community and government resources.
 Subsidies and vouchers can be applied toward paying rent, food, deposits, utility bills, transportation, education, and furniture.

 Channel One Food Bank and Food Shelf can offer up to 5 days of food to Olmsted County residents.
 Items provided include milk, produce, milk, bread, personal care items, and dairy products are provided if they are available.
 People can receive help once per month; however the food bank will not turn anyone away.
 131 35th Street SE, Rochester, MN 55904.
 Dial (507)424-1700100

 Christ Our Rock Lutheran Church – Runs a food pantry.
 Main number (507)252-5088

-Olmsted food panties and soup kitchens - Non-profits as well as churches and charities feed the hungry.
+Olmsted County free emergency food panties and soup kitchens - Non-profits as well as churches and charities feed the hungry.
 Income qualified families can receive everything from clothing to a box of groceries or Christmas meal.
 Some centers also have seasonal items, such as free school supplies.
 Or Rochester area families can apply for SNAP food stamps and similar services.
-Read more food pantries in Olmsted County.
+Read more free food pantries in Olmsted County.

 Olmsted Medical Center – This is the Main Clinic in the region.
 It offers specialty and primary services to its patients, including services such as Family Medicine, Occupational Medicine, Pediatrics, Podiatry, Obstetrics & Gynecology, and more.
 Variable rate billing can be in effect too.
 210 9th Street SE, Rochester, MN 55904, Phone number (507)288-3443.